 The Wellcome Collection isn’t an art gallery (although it has some art).
 It is a quirky museum that contains the collection of Henry Wellcome who was a British pharmaceutical entrepreneur.
-He was the first person to bring the medicine tablet (pill) to Britain instead of the old timey way of having people mix powders and tonics in their home when they were sick.
+He was the first person to bring the medicine tablet (pill) to Britain instead of the old-timey way of having people mix powders and tonics in their home when they were sick.
 Wellcome was born in the 1850’s and was a pretty eccentric character, as I learned on this tour.

 The tour of The Medicine Man Gallery (the gallery specifically about Henry Wellcome and his collection) was excellent.
-Check at the front desk when you arrive to see when the next tour is, because they are held throughout the day.
-If you do miss a tour you can pick up a free audio guide for the Medicine Man Gallery that will tell you about some of the items in the gallery.
+Check at the front desk when you arrive to see when the next tour is because they are held throughout the day.
+If you do miss a tour, you can pick up a free audio guide for the Medicine Man Gallery that will tell you about some of the items in the gallery.

 Outside the Medicine Man gallery are two more galleries.
 One is the Modern Medicine Gallery, which (like its name implies) talks about our current knowledge in healthcare and medicine.
 There is also a temporary exhibit gallery.
-Right now this gallery features States of Mind, which explores (through art) the relationship between our mind science and how that has evolved.
+Right now this gallery features the States of Mind, which explores (through art) the relationship between our mind science and how that has evolved.
 Plus they have library and reading room with books about different topics about medicine and healthcare.